 Bridge Base Online (BBO) is the largest international online bridge provider.
 Signing up and playing in many of the games is free, though they also have tournaments that are paid for.
-This is the platform on which our EBU tournaments are run five times a day and where our Virtual Clubs' games are held.
+This is the platform on which our EBU tournaments are run and where our Virtual Clubs' games are held.
 Clubs that are interested in this can find more information online.
 BBO is also the place where our popular Lockdown League takes place.

 EBU members do not need to register your EBU number anywhere with BBO.
 When you register for an EBU tournament it should prompt for your EBU number only if we do not already have it stored on BBO.
 If you have played in an EBU tournament and it has not appeared on your record in My EBU then please contact us via firstname.lastname@example.org and we will sort it out.

 Since BBO is an American company payment is in dollars and the most common bidding systems are Standard American type (sayc or 2/1), although it does have an Acol Bridge Club, which can be found under Play or Watch Bridge -> Casual -> All Private and Public Clubs.
 Members who need to buy BB$ to play in paid games should buy them through the BBO website and not through the app, which will add on a significant surcharge.